AlistairDriscoll/Ally-Ps-Luxury-Teas-Leeds/README.md

 ### Mistakes

 In my bootstrap modals the classes and ids are written in camel case still which is against convention, it's what they come with in the documentation and so I decided to keep them there in case changing them would upset their functionality.

+## Credits

+Thanks to many people on the internet whose posts and advice helped guide this project — including one user who shared a great method for using the seed command, which saved me from having to re-upload all my old data individually every time I flushed the database.

+Special thanks to my mentor, Julia Konovalova, for always pushing me out of my comfort zone, encouraging me to do better, staying level-headed when I wasn’t, and being great company even while tearing my code apart.

+And thank you to ChatGPT for helping me get things done more efficiently when I needed it.